Is there anything I should do before a treatment?

 If you have been prescribed medication I recommend you tell your doctor that you are planning to have Acupuncture.
 Do not stop taking any medication without professional guidance.
 You should always tell me about any medication and supplements you are taking as this may affect your response to the Acupuncture treatment.
-As a BAcC registered acupuncturist I am trained to recognise potentially serious underlying health conditions and may refer you to your GP if I consider it appropriate.
+As a BAcC registered acupuncturist I am trained to recognise potentially serious underlying health conditions and will suggest that you see your GP if necessary.

 Can I claim on my insurance?